Qaggbgbgb/su25-team6/Game Platform SRS.md

 #### 3.2.2 Security
-Specify any requirements regarding security or privacy issues surrounding use of the product or protection of the data used or created by the product.
-Define any user identity authentication requirements.
-Refer to any external policies or regulations containing security issues that affect the product.
-Define any security or privacy certifications that must be satisfied.

 User must be the only person capable of accessing there information.
 Users that provide games/services may be the only ones capable of making changes to these games and services.
 User session must have a finite duration time.